-We operate two business segments, a lifestyle merchandising retailing segment and a wholesale apparel segment.
+We operate two business segments: A leading lifestyle merchandising retailing segment and a wholesale apparel segment.
 Our retailing segment consists of our Urban Outfitters, Anthropologie, Free People and Terrain brands, whose merchandise is sold directly to our customers through our stores, catalogs, call centers and web sites.
-Our wholesale apparel segment consists of our Free People Wholesale division that designs, develops and markets young women's contemporary casual apparel.
+Our wholesale apparel segment consists of our Free People wholesale division and Leifsdottir, Anthropologie's recently launched wholesale division.
+Free People wholesale designs, develops and markets young women's contemporary casual apparel.
+Leifsdottir designs, develops and markets sophisticated women's contemporary apparel.

-A store is included in comparable store net sales data, as presented in this discussion, if it has been open at least one full fiscal year prior to fiscal 2008, unless it was materially expanded or remodeled within that year or was not otherwise operating at its full capacity within that year.
+A store is included in comparable store net sales data, as presented in this discussion, if it has been open at least one full fiscal year prior to fiscal 2009, unless it was materially expanded or remodeled within that year or was not otherwise operating at its full capacity within that year.
 Sales from stores that do not fall within the definition of a comparable store are considered non-comparable.
-Furthermore, non-store sales, such as catalog and website related sales, are also considered non-comparable.
+Furthermore, non-store sales, such as catalog and website related sales and foreign currency translation adjustments are also considered non-comparable.

 Although we have no precise empirical data as it relates to customer traffic or customer conversion rates in our stores, we believe that, based only on our observations, changes in transaction volume, as discussed in our results of operations, may correlate to changes in customer traffic.
-We believe this may be caused by a combination of response to our brands' fashion offerings, our web advertising, changes in circulation of our catalogs and an overall growth in brand recognition as we expand our store base.
+Transaction volume changes may be caused by a combination of response to our brands' fashion offerings, our web advertising, circulation of our catalogs and an overall growth in brand recognition as we expand our store base.

 Our fiscal year ends on January 31.
 All references in this discussion to our fiscal years refer to the fiscal years ended on January 31 in those years.
-For example, our fiscal 2008 ended on January 31, 2008.
+For example, our fiscal 2009 ended on January 31, 2009.
 The comparable store net sales data presented in this discussion is calculated based on the net sales of all stores open at least 12 full months at the beginning of the period for which such data is presented.

-Our goal is to increase net sales by at least 20% per year through a combination of opening new stores, growing comparable store sales, continuing the growth of our direct-to-consumer and wholesale operations and introducing new concepts.
+Our historical and long-term goal is to achieve a net sales compounded annual growth rate of 20% or better through a combination of opening new stores, growing comparable store sales, continuing the growth of our direct-to-consumer and wholesale operations and introducing new concepts.